Solutions

 Biorreactor y pantalla

-• identifying and developing microorganisms and/or enzymes of interest.
+• Identifying and developing microorganisms and/or enzymes of interest.

-• pre-treating and conditioning waste and polymers.
+• Pre-treating and conditioning waste and polymers.

-• developing, validating and upscaling depolymerisation processes.
+• Developing, validating and upscaling depolymerisation processes.

-• purifying high added-value products.
+• Purifying high added-value products.

-• developing downstream product-purification processes.
+• Developing downstream product-purification processes.

 • How can I help you?